GUIDELINES FOR 2015 AFIO SCHOLARSHIPS TO BE GRANTED AUGUST 2015

 For Undergraduate scholarships, applicants must be entering their sophomore or junior year by the summer of 2015.

 For Graduate scholarships, applications must be submitted no earlier than your senior undergraduate year and no later than your second year of graduate studies.

 Evaluation criteria include merit, character, serious academic commitment, and relevance of your studies to national security interests and career ambitions.

 Applications are evaluated by a special AFIO committee.
 Decisions are final.

-Tuition grants will be paid directly to the Bursar/Registrar of the University concerned –under NO circumstances will payments be made directly to awardees or non-bursar third parties.
+Tuition grants will be paid directly to the Bursar/Registrar of the University concerned – under NO circumstances are payments sent directly to awardees or non-bursar third parties.

 All applicants must be U.S. citizens.
-No Scholarship will be awarded to students attending foreign universities or schools not US-accredited, nor to law, med, or business schools [foreign or domestic]; however, students intending to study in schools of engineering, science, technology and/or show extensive foreign language mastery and/or area knowledge in Arabic, Dari, Farsi, German, Hausa and other sub-Saharan African languages, Hebrew, Indonesian, Korean, Kurdish, Mandarin, Pashto, Punjabi, Russian, Somali, Swahili, Turkish, and Urdu are strongly encouraged to apply.
-Colleges need to be regionally accredited.
+No Scholarship will be awarded to students attending foreign universities or schools not US-accredited, nor to law, med, or business schools (foreign or domestic); however, students intending to study in schools of engineering, science, technology and/or show extensive foreign language mastery and/or area knowledge in Arabic, Dari, Farsi, Pashto, Russian, Chinese, Korean, Persian, Hausa and other sub-Saharan African languages, Hebrew, Punjabi, Somali, Swahili, Turkish, and Urdu are strongly encouraged to apply.
+Colleges must be regionally accredited.

 place and date of birth

 colleges you have attended